davidscottmills/goeditorjs/README.md

 	"fmt"
 )

-// BlockHeaderHandler is the default BlockHeaderHandler for EditorJS HTML generation type BlockHeaderHandler struct {
+// HeaderHandler is the default HeaderHandler for EditorJS HTML generation type HeaderHandler struct {
     // Notice that you could put some configurable options in this struct and then use them in your handler }